Lightning-Universe/lightning-flash/docs/source/reference/flash_to_pl.rst

 From Flash to Lightning
 #######################

-Flash is built on top of PyTorch Lightning to abstract away the unecessary boilerplate for:
+Flash is built on top of PyTorch Lightning to abstract away the unnecessary boilerplate for:

 - data science
 - kaggle